MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

   * An [OSM account](http://www.openstreetmap.org/user/new)

 #### What is the status of Vespucci development? ####
-The current Vespucci version is 0.9.7 nearing release.
+The current Vespucci version is 0.9.7, 0.9.8 is currently in developement.

 #### Is Vespucci available for other mobile platforms? ####
 No, with the exception of those that provide an Android compatible environment.